Net2Phone

-Net2phone provides VoIP and cloud computing-based telephony products and services.
+net2phone is a Cloud Communications provider offering cloud based telephony services to businesses worldwide.
 The company is a subsidiary of IDT Corporation.

 History

-Net2Phone was founded in 1990.
+net2phone was founded in 1990 by telecom entrepreneur Howard Jonas, the chairman and chief executive officer of net2phone’s parent company, IDT Corporation.
+The company was an early pioneer in the commercialization of voice-over-Internet protocol (VoIP) technologies leveraging the global carrier business and infrastructure of IDT and focusing on transitioning businesses and consumers from PSTN, traditional telecom interconnects, to Voice over IP.

 On July 30, 1999, during the dot-com bubble, the company became a public company via an initial public offering, raising $81 million.
 Shares rose 77% on the first day of trading to $26 per share.
 After completion of the IPO, IDT owned 57% of the company.
 Within a few weeks, the shares increased another 100% in value, to $53 per share.

 In March 2000, in a transaction facilitated by IDT CEO Howard Jonas, a consortium of telecommunications companies led by AT&T announced a $1.4 billion investment for a 32% stake in the company, buying shares for $75 each.
 The transaction was completed in August 2000.
 AOL had expressed an interest in buying all or part of the company but was not agreeable to the price.